microsoft/MLOS/documentation/02-Build.md

 ### VSCode

-TODO: Provide some notes about how cmake integration works with vscode.
+TODO: Provide some notes about how cmake and dotnet integration works with vscode.

 ## Windows